DannyBen/alf/README.md

 ---

 Alf enhances your bash alias management.
-Alf was developed using the [Bashly Command Line Framework][bashly].
+It was developed using the [Bashly Command Line Framework][bashly].

 Features